The Observability Monitor for Local Go Development

 How Outrig Works

-Outrig uses a lightweight SDK inside your Go application, which securely connects out to a local Outrig server running on your dev machine (installed via Homebrew or script).
+Outrig uses a lightweight SDK embedded in your Go application, which securely connects via a domain socket to the Outrig Monitor running locally on your development machine.
+Once connected, access insights directly at http://localhost:5005

 Security & Connectivity